enzo-project/enzo-dev/doc/manual/source/developer_guide/NewTestProblem1.rst

 This is the best place to start your Enzo Development Career.
-Even if you're not interested in actually writing a new problem generator, in this page I'll discuss the basic enzo datastructures and programming patterns.
+Even if you're not interested in actually writing a new problem generator, in this page I'll discuss the basic Enzo datastructures and programming patterns.

 One deficiency in this tutorial is the lack of Particles.
 This is not an oversight, but due to the fact that the author of the article doesn't really use particles, as he's not a cosmologist.
-These will be added in the future, but particles are really not that big of a deal when it comes to the general enzo data structures.
+These will be added in the future, but particles are really not that big of a deal when it comes to the general Enzo data structures.
 All the information herein is still essential.

 Overview